Handheld vs Blue Light 3D Scanner: Accuracy, Speed, and Best Applications

 Absolute Accuracy Good to high Very high

-Repeatability Depends on operator method Excellent
+Repeatability Depends on operator workflow Excellent

 Fine Detail Capture Good Excellent